850310Kurt/Online-store/README.md

 ## Usage

-This is link any online store.
+This is like most online store.
 Simply click through and browse.

 ----------------------------------------------------------------